DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 When AI gets in the way

-Although AI coding assistants are designed to save time and reduce workload, a UC Berkeley study found that in some tasks AI can create additional friction.
-Student developers readily used AI for mechanical tasks such as writing boilerplate code or installing packages.
-But when deep understanding of logic was required, for example when analyzing a complex code fragment, the same developers almost completely ignored the suggestions.
+Although AI coding assistants are designed to save time and reduce effort, a UC Berkeley study showed that in some tasks AI can create additional friction.
+Student developers readily used AI for mechanical tasks - writing boilerplate code or installing packages.
+But when deep understanding of logic was required, for example when untangling a complex code fragment, the same developers almost completely ignored the suggestions.

-Eye tracking showed that for interpretive tasks, attention to the AI chat window was under 1%, while for mechanical tasks it was almost 19%.
-In many cases, students deliberately chose to do the work manually to stay in control and better understand what was happening, even when AI suggested correct and time-saving solutions.
+Eye tracking showed that for interpretive tasks, attention to the AI chat window was less than 1%, while for mechanical tasks it was almost 19%.
+In many cases, students deliberately chose to do the work manually to keep control and better understand what was happening, even when AI suggested correct and time-saving solutions.

 What teams should consider